Identity theft in Chicago

 What can you do to prevent this kind of crime by a family member, ex-spouse, etc.?
 First, always insist that any documents filed in court by your attorney have your social security number blacked out.
-These court files are open to the public, and have a wealth of information for would be thieves.
+These court files are open to the public and have a wealth of information for would-be thieves.
 Second, regularly check your credit history through the three major credit reporting agencies.
 The example above was not detected by the former spouse for five years; by then the damage had been done.
-Last, keep sensitive information in a secure area of your home, in a locked filing cabinet or other place.
-It is not just former spouses who commit these crimes; they also can be house guests, plumbers/electricians or other workers around the house, housekeepers, etc.
+Last, keep sensitive information in a secure area of your home, in a locked filing cabinet, or another safe place.
+It is not just former spouses who commit these crimes; they also can be house guests, plumbers/electricians, or other workers around the house, housekeepers, etc.

 Our experienced Attorney help you determine what’s best

-For more information, email our Chicago Divorce Attorneys or you can call our Chicago office at 312.360.0250 or our Skokie office at 847.329.0101 to assist you with your identity theft case.
+For more information, email our Chicago family law attorneys or you can call our Chicago office at 312.360.0250 or our Skokie office at 847.329.0101 to assist you with your identity theft case.